Executive Leadership Team

 Mary Ann Hink, MD, an experienced internal medicine physician, became Skagit Regional Health’s Regional Vice President and Chief Physician Officer in October 2016, responsible for clinical care pathways, ambulatory care, provider recruitment and service line development.
 Dr. Hink previously served the organization as Medical Director of Clinical Services and Associate Medical Director of Primary Care.
 Dr. Hink joined Skagit Regional Clinics as an internal medicine physician in 2000.
 Dr. Hink, who is board certified in internal medicine, received her Doctor of Medicine from the Medical College of Wisconsin in Milwaukee, Wisconsin and completed an Internship and Residency in Internal Medicine at Virginia Mason Medical Center in Seattle.

 Justin Oram, MHA, Regional Vice President of Clinic Operations

 Justin Oram joined Skagit Regional Health as Regional Vice President Clinic Operations in July 2019.
 Oram is an accomplished healthcare leader, holding a number of medical group leadership positions.
 Most recently serving as Pediatric Service Line Operations Officer for Intermountain Healthcare, a Utah-based, not-for-profit health system of 24 hospitals, 160 clinics and employing 2,500 physicians and advanced practice providers.
 He holds a Bachelor's Degree in Nursing from Weber State University, Annie Taylor Dee School of Nursing and a Masters in Health Administration from Weber State University, Dumke College of Health Professions.

-Kari Ranten, MHA, Regional Director of Marketing and Communications
+Kari Ranten, MHA, Regional Vice President of Communications

 Michelle Sand, MSN, RN, NEA-BC, Vice President and Chief Nursing Officer